 Michigan Boating Laws – Registration of All Motorized Vessels and Operator Requirements

 Before you put your motorized boat in the water, it needs to be registered with the Secretary of State (SOS).
 You’ll then be issued an identification number for your boat, which must be displayed on both sides of the vessel.
 These numbers must always be visible and should never go below the waterline.
 Boating registrations expire on March 31st during the third year of its issuance.
-So, for example, you register your boat in July 2019.
-Its registration, therefore, expires March 31, 2021.
+So, for example, if you registered your boat in July of 2019, its registration would have expired on March 31, 2021.

 Finally, according to Michigan boating laws, boats that are shorter than 16 feet and powered only by hand with an oar or a paddle don’t require registration.
 Examples of these vessels include kayaks, canoes, rowboats, and paddleboats.
 Boats of any length with a motor require a trip to SOS.

 The state’s boating laws also determine who can operate a boat in Michigan.
 Operators born before July 1, 1996, are not required to earn a boating license.
 If you were born after this date, you are only allowed to drive a boat as long as you have successfully completed a boating safety course, earned a certificate of completion, and have the certificate aboard the vessel while operating it.
 For those born before July 1, 1996, certification is not required.
 There are extra rules to check out for children under the age of 12, so be sure to look those up if they apply to your family.

 Any person born after December 31, 1978, is not legally allowed to operate a personal watercraft, such as a Jet Ski or wave runner unless they receive a boating safety certificate.
 If you’re less than 14, you cannot operate a personal watercraft.
 Those between the ages of 14 and 15, must have a boating safety certificate, and a parent must be in the vicinity.